Drooping Nasal Tip

 There are many ways to treat the problem without surgery.
 Some patients use Botox for relaxing the muscles that cause a drooping nose.
 Some plastic surgeons may also use dermal fillers, to give the skin around the nose region more definition, or to improve the shape of the overall shape and contours of the nose.

 These methods may work for a few months, and they are effective for milder cases of drooping nasal tips.
-However, those who need more extensive work done to correct a drooping nasal tip or those who are trying to recover from a previous imperfectly done nasal tip correction surgery, a surgical option is available.
+However, for those who need more extensive work done to correct a drooping nasal tip or those who are trying to recover from a previously imperfectly done nasal tip correction surgery, a surgical option is available.

 Types of Surgical Techniques